briansm-github/chip_voicekeyboard_online/README.md

 The recording is done by alsa/go.c, which takes chunks of audio and dumps them in /tmp/a.raw.
 Then a shell script 'alsa/doit' picks up those chunks, converts the format to flac, uploads to google for transcription and dumps the transcription result to /tmp/a.txt

-From there, the typer/go.c program reads /tmp/a.txt and generats USB HID keystroke data into the /dev/hidg0 device file.
+From there, the typer/go.c program reads /tmp/a.txt and generates USB HID keystroke data into the /dev/hidg0 device file.